All Products

 HTTP trigger handlers

-To handle HTTP requests through an HTTP trigger or a custom domain name, use the HTTPTriggerEvent and HTTPTriggerResponse structs from the SDK events package.
+To handle HTTP requests from an HTTP trigger or custom domain, use HTTPTriggerEvent and HTTPTriggerResponse from the SDK events package.

 Handle HTTP trigger events